Ron Williams: Public service

-In 2013 he was elected to the American Academy of Arts and Sciences, an independent, multidisciplinary policy research center, and became a trustee of the Committee for Economic Development, a non-profit, non-partisan, business-led public policy organization.
+In 2013 he was elected to the American Academy of Arts and Sciences, an independent, multidisciplinary policy research center.

 Early business career

 Prior to joining Aetna, Williams served as group president, and president of WellPoint (now Anthem), having joined WellPoint's predecessor firm, Blue Cross of California, in 1987.
 Previously, he was co-founder of Visa Health Corp. and group marketing executive of Control Data Corporation.

 Education

 Williams holds a Bachelor of Arts in psychology from Roosevelt University and a Master of Business Administration from the MIT Sloan School of Management.

-External activities, awards and recognition

-Williams continues to appear in the news media.
-During his career, Williams has received media recognition and other awards including: